by Brook Walsh

 6) Know the Difference Between Good and Bad Debt

-While having a good credit score before homeownership is a sure way to save tens of thousands of dollars over the duration of your mortgage, you can also expect your mortgage to help your credit score substantially if you remain responsible and pay down the interest and principal monthly and on time.
+While having a good credit score before homeownership is a sure way to save tens of thousands of dollars throughout your mortgage, you can also expect your mortgage to help your credit score substantially if you remain responsible and pay down the interest and principal monthly and on time.

 7) A Few Final Things To Avoid When Trying To Improve Your Credit Score